tzolov/mcp-annotations/README.md

 - **Builder pattern for callback creation** - Clean and fluent API for creating method callbacks
 - **Comprehensive validation** - Ensures method signatures are compatible with MCP operations
 - **URI template support** - Powerful URI template handling for resource and completion operations
+- **Spring integration** - Seamless integration with Spring Framework and Spring AI
+- **AOP proxy support** - Proper handling of Spring AOP proxies when processing annotations

 ## Requirements

 - Java 17 or higher
 - Reactor Core (for async operations)
+- Spring Framework and Spring AI (for spring-ai-mcp-annotations module)

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.